What If Learning

 How do I approach Seeing Anew?

-Seeing anew refers to allowing Christian ways of seeing the world to inform what we do.
+Seeing anew means allowing Christian ways of viewing the world to inform what we do.
 Talk of "Christian ways of seeing the world" is rather broad, though.
 What specific Christian emphases can inform how we teach and learn?
 How do they connect to concrete classroom examples?
 You can learn more and explore specific ways of seeing anew here.

 How do I approach Choosing Engagement?